-Walk around any business park from Leeds to Luton and you'll see the same story again and again: steel-clad warehouses and offices that looked sharp when new but now appear dull, streaked or weather-stained.
-For landlords and occupiers alike, this is more than an aesthetic gripe.
+Walk around any business park from Leeds to Luton, and you'll see the same story again and again: steel-clad warehouses and offices that looked sharp when new but now appear dull, streaked or weather-stained.
+For landlords and occupiers alike, this is more than a cosmetic concern.

 Once protective coatings begin to break down, the underlying metal becomes vulnerable to corrosion, and repairing the damage costs significantly more than maintaining the surface.
 That's why metal cladding painting has become such a regular task on facilities managers' schedules.
 But when the decision looms, spray or brush, the debate is far from academic.
 The choice influences not just cost, finish and timescale, but also disruption to tenants and the lifespan of the work.

 The rise in cladding spraying over the past 20 years is not hard to explain.
 Spray rigs deliver a slick, factory-quality finish across large elevations quickly.
-For a distribution shed or logistics depot with panels running 10 metres high, spray paint application can significantly reduce project duration, often by days or even weeks.
-The atomised paint mist settles into a smooth film with none of the roller lines or brush marks that betray manual work.
+For a distribution shed or logistics depot with panels reaching 10 metres in height, spray painting can significantly reduce project duration, often by days or even weeks.
+The atomised paint mist settles into a smooth film, with no roller lines or brush marks that betray manual work.

-It's especially effective with high-performance coatings geared for UV resistance and flexibility, which steel cladding desperately needs in Britain's "four seasons in one day" climate.
+It's especially effective for high-performance coatings designed for UV resistance and flexibility, which steel cladding urgently needs in Britain's "four seasons in one day" climate.
 For portfolio landlords looking to quickly enhance the kerb appeal of a whole site, spraying seems a natural choice.
 The downsides?
 Weather dependency and overspray risk.
 Even a light breeze can carry fine droplets onto cars or neighbouring windows, which means containment and careful scheduling are essential.

 Brushing and rolling may feel old-fashioned, yet plenty of situations bring them firmly back into play.
 Tight courtyards, façades dotted with vents or signage, and office blocks with glazing just inches from the panels are often more safely tackled with hand tools.
 Brushes can work paint into awkward overlaps and junctions that sprays can miss, while rollers manage mid-sized sections without the airborne drift.

-Many industrial paint contractors actually adopt a hybrid strategy by rolling or brushing the perimeters and only spraying the flat expanses.
-On sensitive sites such as schools, hospitals or multi-let business centres, brush and roller application also reduces the risk of paint particles spreading where they shouldn't.
+Many industrial paint contractors adopt a hybrid strategy, rolling or brushing the perimeters and spraying only the flat expanses.
+On sensitive sites such as schools, hospitals, or multi-let business centres, brush-and-roller application also reduces the risk of paint particles spreading where they shouldn't.
 There's another point worth mentioning: smaller jobs can be more economical done by hand.
 It isn't always worth mobilising compressors and spray guns for a modest two-storey office that a small team can deal with in a week.

 When comparing costs, spraying often appears to be the winner on a cost-per-square-meter basis, particularly for large warehouses.
-A quicker application means fewer working hours, although this saving can be negated if poor weather forces repeated delays.
-Brush and roller jobs, while slower, are less hostage to conditions, continuing under cloudy skies where spraying would have to stop.
-For metal cladding painting in harsher environments, such as coastal areas with salty air or buildings in industrial zones with chemical exposure, contractors may specify specialist systems that often rely on spray application for consistency.
+A quicker application means fewer working hours, though these savings may be offset if adverse weather forces repeated delays.
+Brush-and-roller jobs, while slower, are less affected by weather conditions and can continue under cloudy skies when spraying would otherwise have to stop.
+For metal cladding painting in harsher environments, such as coastal areas with salt-laden air or buildings in industrial zones with chemical exposure, contractors may specify specialist systems that often rely on spray application to ensure consistency.

 So which method is best?
-The truth is that there isn't a universal answer.
+There is no universal answer.
 Wide, uninterrupted cladding elevations lend themselves to cladding spraying.
-Smaller or more intricate façades are often safer with brushes and rollers.
+Smaller or more intricate façades are often safer to work on with brushes and rollers.
 Most jobs nowadays involve both.
 What matters most is choosing a contractor who can manage either method capably, switching as conditions and design demand.
-The right firm won't just turn up with equipment; they'll assess access, monitor the weather, advise on compliant coatings, and agree on a realistic schedule that keeps disruption to a minimum.
+The right firm won't just show up with equipment; they'll assess access, monitor the weather, advise on compliant coatings, and agree on a realistic schedule that minimises disruption.

 For businesses, the real test is the longevity of the newly painted surface.
-While a new coat of paint might impress in the short term, the actual value of metal cladding painting lies in its long-term protection of the building's value.
+While a new coat of paint might impress in the short term, the real value of painting metal cladding lies in its long-term protection of the building's value.
 It's an investment, not just surface maintenance.